spotinst/help/src/docs/faqs/README.md

   <div style="padding-left:16px">

-   Single log out service ULRs are not supported.
+   Single log out service URLs are not supported.
 After logging in, users need to manually log out using the Spot console.

  </div>